Department of Aquatic Resources, Institute of Freshwater Research

 Associated professor Örjan Östman, orjan.ostman@slu.se

-Marine ecosystems are under immense pressure from a wide range of human activities, such as fishing, shipping, coastal development, and pollution, among others.
-One of the greatest challenges faced by conservation scientists and practitioners is the task of mapping these activities so that we may determine which ecosystems are most threatened and where we should focus our conservation efforts.
-However, in recent years, exciting developments in the field of artificial intelligence (AI) offer a promising solution to this challenge.
+Marine ecosystems are under immense pressure from a wide range of human activities, such as fishing, shipping, coastal development, and pollution.
+One of the greatest challenges faced by conservation scientists is the task of mapping species, ecosystems, and biodiversity.
+A further challenge is mapping the activities and pressures that threaten these ecosystems.
+This information is vital for conservation and can be used by governments and NGOs to identify important areas for nature reserves, restoration actions, and other conservation measures.
+In recent years, exciting developments in the field of artificial intelligence (AI) offer a promising solution to these challenges.

 Edmond Sacre